Long-term Climate Manipulation

 Established in 1993, the BCCIL is located on privately-owned calcareous grassland on the outskirts of Buxton in Derbyshire.
-Using a combination of heating cables, automated rain guards and a watering system, this tests our understanding of how future climate change will impact ecosystems of the British Isles.
+Using a combination of heating cables, automated rain guards and a watering system, this experiment tests our understanding of how future climate change will impact upon ecosystems of the British Isles.
 There are five replicate plots, each containing nine 3m x 3m sub-plots for the various treatments and controls.

 Climatic variables are manipulated experimentally to evaluate the impact of elevated winter temperatures (ambient temperature +3oC November to May), controlled summer drought (no rain July/August) and supplemented summer rainfall (ambient rain +20% July/August).